-In the far northeastern corner of Macedonia, bordering Thrace to the east and Bulgaria to the north, is the PGI district of Drama.
+In the far northeastern corner of Macedonia, bordering Thrace to the east and Bulgaria to the north is the PGI district of Drama.
 Drama is landlocked, blocked from the ocean by the vineyards of Kavala PGI, and sitting in the rain shadow of mountains to the far west.
-The Rodopi mountain range forms the Bulgarian border to the north, and protect the regions vineyards from winter storms.
-The region’s grapes are planted in two sections, a northeast facing slope that benefits from the sunny slopes of the foothills along the Menoikio mountains, and a flat plain to the east of the town, sandwiched between the Lekanis mountains to the south and the Falakro mountains to the north.
+The Rodopi mountain range forms the Bulgarian border to the north and protects the region's vineyards from winter storms.
+The region’s grapes are planted in two sections, a northeast-facing slope that benefits from the sunny slopes of the foothills along the Menoikio mountains, and a flat plain to the east of the town, sandwiched between the Lekanis mountains to the south and the Falakro mountains to the north.
 The region is cooler than the coastal Kavala region to its south, and experiences a dry continental climate, requiring irrigation.